 Stay home if you’re sick.

-Wear a mask in human healthcare settings.
+Wearing a mask in human healthcare settings is strongly recommended.

 Stay current with vaccination requirements.